KRR-Oxford/HierarchyTransformers/README.md

 Training and evaluation scripts are available at [GitHub](https://github.com/KRR-Oxford/HierarchyTransformers/tree/main/scripts).
 See `scripts/evaluate.py` for how we determine the hyperparameters on the validation set for subsumption prediction.

 Technical details are presented in the [paper](https://arxiv.org/abs/2401.11374).

-## Datasets

-The datasets for training and evaluating HiTs are available at [Zenodo](https://zenodo.org/doi/10.5281/zenodo.10511042).

 ## License